 In the medical and veterinary world, there is a name for this condition: This involuntary eye movement is known as nystagmus.
 Your dog cannot really do anything to control or stop it.
 The movements are more commonly side-to-side, whereas up-and-down movements are a bit more rare.

-So why are your dog's eyes going through uncontrolled movements as such?
-There are several potential causes.
-In order to understand this better, it helps to familiarize yourself with the vestibular system.
+So why are your dog's eyes doing these uncontrolled movements?
+There are several potential causes but, in order to understand, it helps to familiarize yourself with the vestibular system.
 The vestibular system is a sensory system with receptors located in the inner ear.
-This system is responsible for several important functions: maintaining balance, coordinating eye movements and sensing the position of the head and body into space.
+This system is responsible for several important functions: maintaining balance, coordinating eye movements, and sensing the position of the head and body into space.

 Nystagmus is not always abnormal.
 Indeed, most living mortals have a vestibular-ocular reflex.
 Basically, if you turn your head to the right, your eyes will move to the left; and if you turn your head to the left, your eyes will move to the right.
 Abnormal nystagmus occurs when the head is motionless, yet the eyes are jerking back and forth.

-In most cases, these darting of the eyes is therefore due to a problem within the vestibular system.
+In most cases, this darting of the eyes is due to a problem within the vestibular system.
 Let's take a look at some potential causes for these worrisome symptoms.